Modified Sit & Reach Test

 How to conduct the test

-• Sit on the floor with the back and head against a wall, legs fully extended with the bottom of the feet against the sit-and-reach box
+• The athlete sits on the floor with their back and head against a wall, legs fully extended with the bottom of their feet against the box

-• Place the hands on top of each other, stretching the arms forward while keeping the head and back against the wall
+• The athlete places one hand on top of the other, and reaches forward to the ruler while keeping their back and head against the wall

 Gender Excellent Above average Average Below average Poor